Highlighting Your Health: Make avoiding falls part of autumn plans

 “Keeping up with vision checks with your eye doctor is one of most important ways of staying ahead of potential falling risks,” Kirby said.
 “Also, regular physical activity, proper diet and avoidance of excessive alcohol use can help you stay safe and reduce your risk for injury.”

 Glen Newman, a physical therapist for Vidant Health added, “Preventative measures like exercise can help strengthen the body.
-Certain exercises which help build strength and balance can help you avoid falls.”
+Exercises which help build strength and balance can help you avoid falls.”
 It is recommended to do some strengthening exercises as least twice a week to maintain independence and coordination.

 In terms of how community members can take further steps, Kirby suggests they talk to their doctor if experiencing situations where they feel vulnerable to a potential fall.
 He recommends having an examination by a physical therapist either through a referral or visit an outpatient physical therapist to get the best advice on assistive devices to reduce falls like a cane, rolling walker or rollator.